rbspy/rbspy.github.io/src/installing.md

-# Installing rbspy on your computer
+# Installing rbspy

 Installing rbspy is easy on most platforms, as it's a single binary.
+It can run on your computer, in CI, or on production servers.

+## System requirements

+rbspy runs on Linux\*, Windows, FreeBSD, and macOS.

+* Linux kernel version 3.2+ required.
+For Ubuntu, this means Ubuntu 12.04 or newer.

+## Ruby requirements

+rbspy can profile programs that use Ruby 1.9.3 and newer.
+The maintainers try to add support for new Ruby versions shortly after they're released.

 ## Option 1: Install from a package